Hey everyone! I hope you’re all well.

 10 – Bring Sun Cream From Home!

 Sun lotion is crazy expensive in South East Asia (mostly) so avoid losing your life savings on some Malibu and bring your own.
-Plus, a lot of creams there have whitening in, so keep an eye out for those pesky labels.
+Plus, a lot of creams in Asia have whitening/bleach in, so keep an eye out for those pesky labels.

 There we have it guys.
 I hope you enjoyed reading my 10 top tips for travelling the beautiful region of the world that is South East Asia.